Surrey Lacrosse is always looking for referees for the box lacrosse season. Interested individuals should contact either our Head Referees.

 Q: Lets talk money.
 How much can I make?

 A: That depends on what level you officiate but beginner referees will make $20 per game refereeing Mini-Tyke and Tyke games as well as $15 per game if they do the shot clock at other levels.

 Q: What equipment do I need?

 A: Whistle, Black Pants (dress pants preferred with a belt), Black Running Shoes, Rule Book & Referee Jersey (supplied when you take the clinic).

 BCLA is running Box Lacrosse Officials Clinics for Levels Entry, 1 and 2 throughout the pre-season and regular season.
 For dates and locations, click here.
-If you are interested in attending a clinic, please contact either our Head Referee or Referee Allocator.
+If you are interested in attending a clinic, please contact our Head Referees.

 The Joint Officials Coaches Abuse Panel (JOCAP) was created to put an end to the copious amount of verbal abuse that coaches, players, parents and fans inflict on the officials in our game and is comprised of twelve members – six from the BC Lacrosse Officials Association (BCLOA) and six from the BC Lacrosse Coaches Association (BCLCA).
 JOCAP’s mandate, as directed by both the BC Lacrosse Officials and Coaches Technical Support Groups during the 2015 Joint Special Session, is for both the officials and coaches sectors to work together to identify why there is so much abuse and to find solutions to this ongoing issue.
 Strong recommendations have been made to the Directorates for suspensions to help eliminate the abuse.
 For more information on JOCAP and to view instruction to officials for 2016, click here.